tyreepearson/field-workshops-terraform/docs/index.md

 - You can specify **Parameters** for it including sensitive ones.
 - You determine the workspaces it should be enforced on.

+???

+Policy sets are a group of policies, this is usually brought in with a vcs repo. in this repo you have to have at least one file called the sentinel.hcl which specifies the
 ---
 name: policy-sets